-At Halton General Hospital, the main outpatient clinics are held in areas near Entrance 1 (main entrance) just past the main reception.
+At The Nightingale Building, the main outpatient clinics are held in areas near Entrance 1 (main entrance) just past the main reception.
 Patients book in at the main reception desk in the entrance area of the hospital.

-At the Cheshire and Merseyside Treatment Centre, the outpatient department is on the ground floor of the centre.
+At the The Captain Sir Tom Moore Building the outpatient department is on the ground floor of the centre.
 You can book in at the main reception desk.

 As an outpatient you are likely come into hospital for a short appointment.
 You will not need to stay overnight in hospital - although very occasionally your consultant may feel that your condition requires an urgent hospital stay.

 You may have a blood test or other minor diagnostic test during your visit depending on your condition.
 Your consultant may refer you for further tests if they feel it is appropriate, or prescribe medication for you.
 If a medication is urgent it will usually be prepared at the hospital pharmacy for you to collect. if it is not urgent you will be given a prescription that you will need to take to your GP practice.